-Nordstrom Invites Customers To Make Merry And Celebrate The Season Of Joy
+Nordstrom invites Customers To Make Merry And Celebrate The Season Of Joy

 Did Someone Say Photo Booth? (beginning 10/18)

-- Designed by UGG: Holiday goes grand in our UGG photo booth experience.
-Oversized festive elements fill the space, creating a dramatic backdrop for capturing memories with family and friends.

-- Designed by Converse: The Kaleidoscope Capsule experience by Converse features the artwork of Jordan Moss, a Brooklyn-based illustrator and graphic designer known for vibrant, surreal dreamscapes.
-The booth celebrates the joy of friends, family and community, with an emphasis on the power of giving.

-We'll share your photobooth photo with you via email, making it quick and easy for you to post socially, print for a holiday keepsake, or add to holiday cards.
-Select locations even offer the option to turn your captures into a dynamic digital gif.
+We'll share your photo with you via email, making it quick and easy for you to post socially, print for a holiday keepsake, or add to holiday cards.
+You can even turn your captures into a dynamic digital gif.

 Santa is back!
 We are excited to offer a personalized, virtual chat experience – a private, 10-minute video call with Santa himself!
-Tickets are $20 and a portion of the proceeds benefit Operation Warm and Big Brothers Big Sisters of America and Canada with a $10,000 donation guarantee to each organization.
+Tickets are $20 and a portion of the proceeds benefit Operation Warm and Big Brothers Big Sisters of Canada and America with a $10,000 donation guarantee to each organization.

-Customers can email Santa and track their letter to the North Pole or drop off a handwritten letter in stores and curbside to receive a personalized response starting November 26.
+Customers can email Santa and track their letter to the North Pole or drop off a handwritten letter in stores and curbside to receive a personalized response.

 The Most Delicious Time of Year